-To qualify for Honors at Nassau, applicants must rank in the top 20 percent of their high school graduating class and must have completed three years each of Regents English, Regents mathematics, and Regents science, demonstrating consistently high grades in each.
+To be considered for Honors at Nassau, applicants must rank in the top 20 percent of their high school graduating class and must have completed three years of Regents English, Regents Mathematics, and Regents Science, demonstrating consistently high grades in each.
 Students may also be required to meet additional criteria determined by the Coordinator of the Honors Program.
-Students may apply for Honors by checking the designated box on the College's application for admission.
+To apply for Honors, check the designated box on the College's application for admission.

-For further information contact the Honors Coordinator, Prof. C. Farber, at (516) 572-7194, or the Office of Admissions.
+For further information, contact the Honors Coordinator, Prof. C. Farber, at (516) 572-7194, or the Office of Admissions.